Excerpt: Preserving Peaches

 A squat, graying woman in her mid-fifties, Sophie had more energy and attitude than most people half her age.
 I shot her a grumpy look that asked how she could do this dastardly thing to me, which she answered with a big, jolly belly laugh.

 In truth, I was happy to see her enjoying herself.
 Not only was Sophie my closest pal, but just the day before, she’d lost her bid to remain Crystal Harbor’s mayor.
 It had been a tight election following a campaign marred by dirty tricks and mudslinging—by the opposition, natch.
-Mayor Sophie Halperin was now a civilian, or would be once Nina Wallace was sworn in in a few weeks.
+Mayor Sophie Halperin was now a civilian, or would be once Nina Wallace was sworn in a few weeks from now.

 That’s right, Nina Wallace—chic, pretty, ruthless Nina Wallace—would soon be Mayor Nina Wallace.
 It was too depressing to contemplate, so instead I concentrated on greeting all the folks who’d shown up on that frigid March evening to help me celebrate my nosedive into middle age.
 Speaking of things that are, ahem, too depressing to contemplate.